 The strongest predictors of bar exam performance are law school grades.
 We analyzed the impact of law school grades using the four LGPA variables listed earlier, spanning the entire law school experience.
-The odds ratios range from 3.18 for 1S LGPA to 5.31 for Final LGPA, amounting to large substantive effects.
-For example, 1L LGPA has an odds ratio of 4.02, meaning that a one standard deviation increase in this variable is associated with a student quadrupling their odds of bar passage.
-More practically, this translates to a student more than doubling their odds of bar passage with a one-tenth point increase in 1L LGPA.
-Each LGPA variable has an effect size that is at least twice as large as that of LSAT or UGPA (Table 5).
+The odds ratios range from 3.39 for 1S LGPA to 5.56 for Final LGPA, amounting to large substantive effects.
+For example, 1L LGPA has an odds ratio of 4.24, meaning that a one standard deviation increase in this variable is associated with a student quadrupling his/her odds of bar passage.
+Each LGPA variable has an effect size that is at least twice as large as that of LSAT or UGPA (Table 5).14